LobotomyDC/RuneCast/README.md

 * 1.`source /opt/toolchains/dc/kos/environ.sh` To build with the Dreamcast Toolchain
 * 2.`make -f Makefile.dreamcast [SDL-VERSION-OF-CHOICE] clean` Clean your build environment

-* This part of the process has you choose between building with SDL1.2 (Built into KallistiOS), or SDL2.
+* This part of the process has you choose between building with SDL1.2 (Please use @GPF 's SDL1.2, not the one built into KallistiOS), or SDL2.
 Instructions on building SDL2 are below these instructions

 * 3a.`make -f Makefile.dreamcast SDL12=1` if building with SDL1.2 (Recommended for now)
 * 3b (Optional).`make -f Makefile.dreamcast SDL2=1` if building with SDL2 (Unfinished)